microsoft/onnxruntime-training-examples/nvidia-bert/model_evaluation.md

 ## Finetuning changes required to run GLUE or SQuAD

 Some changes maybe required in the model state dict to run evaluation or finetuning like GLUE or SQuAD on the pretrained model.
-Run the following script to convert your model checkpoint to nvidia bert format.
+Run the following script to convert the ORT model checkpoint to NVIDIA BERTformat.

 ```bash
 python convertCheckpoint.py /workspace/checkpoints/<ort_pretrained_checkpoint>   /workspace/checkpoints/<new checkpoint name>